TomConlin/Semantic_Exchange_Format/README.md

 carefully describe the patterns we are expressing in a way that allows them to meaningfully interact in a mechanistic way with other unknown patterns.

-Some core elements  of RDF which are applicacable to every internal node and many leaf nodes regardless of the domain are:
+Some core elements  of RDF which are applicable to every internal node and many leaf nodes regardless of the domain are:

- - `rdf:type`  which identifies the concept/resourse in an external ontology
+ - `rdf:type`  which identifies the concept/resource in an external ontology
  - `rdfs:label`  for a human readable string for the concept/resource
-   (only a conveniance, the ontology label takes precedence).
+   (only a convenience, the ontology label takes precedence).
  - `rdfs:comment` optional for longer human readable descriptions.

-Althought the concepts thus far are broadly applicacable for Semantic Exchanges the use case I neeed to focus on is biomedical phenotypes and related concepts including genotype, enviroments, substances etc. so the ontologies I will refer to are mainly [Open Biomedical Ontologies](http://www.obofoundry.org/) (OBO)
+Although the concepts thus far are broadly applicable for Semantic Exchanges the use case I need to focus on is biomedical phenotypes and related concepts including genotype, environments, substances etc. so the ontologies I will refer to are mainly [Open Biomedical Ontologies](http://www.obofoundry.org/) (OBO)